cdapio/cdap/docs/developer-guide/source/examples/ResponseCodeAnalytics/index.rst

 Procedures for real-time queries
 --------------------------------
 The data in DataSets can be served using Procedures for any real-time querying of the aggregated results.
-The ``AccessLogApp`` example has a procedure to retrieve all status codes and counts.
+The ``ResponseCodeAnalyticsApp`` example has a procedure to retrieve all status codes and counts.

 Building and running the App and example
 ================================================